CirJSON/cirjackson/databind/packages.md

 Package that contains most of configuration-related classes; exception being couple of most-commonly used configuration things (like Feature enumerations) that are at the main level (` org.cirjson.cirjackson.databind`).

+# Package org.cirjson.cirjackson.databind.introspect

+Functionality needed for Bean introspection, required for detecting accessors and mutators for Beans, as well as locating and handling method annotations.

+Beyond collecting annotations, additional "method annotation inheritance"is also supported: whereas regular classes do not add annotations from overridden methods in any situation.
+But code in this package does.
+Similarly, class-annotations are inherited properly from interfaces, in addition to abstract and concrete classes.

 # Package org.cirjson.cirjackson.databind.type

 Package that contains concrete implementations of [org.cirjson.cirjackson.databind.KotlinType], as well as the factory